EQUALITY AND DIVERISTY

 We eliminate discrimination by:

-- Systematically recording any incidents of hate, abuse and discrimination via CPOMS and holding focus groups with students from different social groups and backgrounds as well as those with protected characteristics to ensure we are doing our best for their development and stamp out any issues that arise.
+- By running focus groups with students from different social groups and backgrounds as well as those with protected characteristics to ensure their voice is heard.

 We advance equality of opportunity by: